Larsyy16/MMA-Rankings/README.md

+# UFC Champions and Rankings Visual Guide

-A visual guide for current UFC champions and rankings.
+This project is a visual guide that provides information on current UFC champions and rankings.

-Built with Vite, Reactjs, miragejs with data from Sportsradar.
-User can download and use.
-Plan is to remove miragejs in the near future.

 [Live Demo](https://larsyy16.github.io/MMA-Rankings/) 👈

+## Technologies Used

+- Vite
+- React.js
+- MirageJS (with plans to remove in the near future)

+## Data Source

+Data for this project is sourced from Sportsradar.

+## Usage

+Users can download and utilize this visual guide to stay updated with the latest UFC champions and rankings.